Agha Hashar Kashmiri: Early life

-Muhammad Shah (Agha Hashar Kashmiri was his professional name) was born in Benares State, British India in 1879.
+Muhammad Shah (Agha Hashar Kashmiri was his pen name) was born in Benares State, British India in 1879.
 He started to show interest in stage dramas and moved to Bombay at the age of 14 and started his career as a playwright there.

 Career

-Agha Hashar Kashmiri'is first play, Aftab-e-Muhabbat, was published in 1897.
+Agha Hashar Kashmiri's first play, Aftab-e-Muhabbat, was published in 1897.
 He started his professional career as a drama writer for the New Alfred Theatrical Company in Bombay, on a salary of only 15 Rs. per month.
 Mureed-e-Shak, his first play for the company, was an adaptation of Shakespeare's play The Winter's Tale.
 It proved to be a success and his wages were later raised to Rs.
 40 per month due to his growing popularity.
 In his works, Agha had experience introducing shorter songs and dialogues with idioms and poetic virtues in plays.
 He then wrote several more adaptations of Shakespeare's plays, including Shaheed-e-Naaz (or Achuta Daaman in Hindi), Measure for Measure, 1902) and Shabeed-e-Havas (King John, 1907).

 Yahudi Ki Ladki (The Daughter of a Jew), published in 1913, became his best known work.
 In the coming years, it became a classic in Parsi-Urdu theatre.
 It was adapted several times in the silent film and early talkies eras, notably Yahudi Ki Ladki (1933) by New Theatres, Yahudi Ki Ladki and by Bimal Roy, as Yahudi (1958) starring Dilip Kumar, Meena Kumari and Sohrab Modi.

 His most popular plays are Sita Banbas, based on the Ramayana; Bilwa Mangal, a social play on the life of a poet with a passion for whores; Aankh ka Nasha (The Witchery of the Eyes) which deals with themes of treachery and the evils of prostitution; and Rustom O Sohrab, a Persian folk story and tragedy.
 Several of his notable Shakespeare-inspired plays are Safed Khoon (White Blood), based on King Lear and Khwab-e-Hasti (The Dream World of Existence) described as "a mutilated version of Macbeth."